The Honors Program

 The following information is for students wishing to write a critical thesis:

-The deadline for applications from Juniors to the Honors Program for 2017-18 is Friday, March 30, 2018.
+The deadline for applications from Juniors to the Honors Program for 2018-19 is Tuesday, April 10, 2018, at noon.
 However, we urge you to begin formulating your thesis proposal and finding a faculty director well in advance of this deadline.

 Our Honors Program provides majors with the chance to produce a substantial thesis, usually 25-30 pages.
 The program is prestigious and selective, usually admitting 12-15 students from the 20-30 applications received.
 Completing the program is the only way to earn "Honors" in English on graduation.
 To merit this distinction, theses must receive the enthusiastic approval of both the student's Faculty Director and the Director of the Honors Program.
 In cases where these two readers disagree, the Undergraduate executive Committee will make the final determination.